-Want to explore VR but don’t know where to start?
-Here’s the hardware you need for a smooth, absorbing experience
+Want to explore VR but don’t know where to start or what you need?
+Here’s a run-down of everything you need to know and the hardware you need for a smooth, absorbing experience.

 That’s where we come in.
 We’ve identified which areas must be prioritised in a successful VR system, and we’ve also highlighted a few Chillblast builds that will do the job – no matter your budget.